5l1v3r1/SharpeningCobaltStrike/README.md

 In realtime compiling of dotnet v35/v40 exe/dll binaries + obfuscation with ConfuserEx on your linux cobalt strike server.
 ![beaconmenu](Images/beaconmenu.PNG)

-When you specify a .cs file to compile and execute on a beacon, the compiler will automaticly search for all .cs dependencies in that source directory and sub directories and compile against them so there is no need for merging everything into 1 .cs file.
+When you specify a .cs file to compile and execute on a beacon, the compiler will automaticly search for all .cs dependencies in that source directory and sub directories and compile against them so there is no need for merging everything into 1 .cs file, remember this so you dont put multiple project in the same directory because it will create conflicts.
 By default, all the .dll files under `Compiler/References/net*/` will be loaded as a References to each compiled project.
 If you want better opsec and  load just the necessary .dll files as References you can do that by dropping a file called `Refs` in the source directory of the project you are compiling and it will import just those .dll names instead of everything.
 Refs Example
 ```
 root@kali:/# cat Rubeus-master/Rubeus/Refs